PDC (gang): History

 The prominent gang in the area during the 1980s was called the 28s.
-Inspired by the 28s, local youths Elijah Kerr, now known as Jaja Soze, Nathan Cross (Inch), Michael Deans (Birdie), and Simon Maitland (Phat Si) all grew up around Angell Town Estate in Brixton, South London.
+Inspired by the 28s, local youths Elijah, now known as Jaja Soze, Nathan (Inch), Michael (Birdie) and Simon (Phat Si) all grew up around Angell Town Estate in Brixton, South London.
 Together they formed their own gang as a successor to the 28s called the Young 28s, although they had no actual affiliation with the 28s gang.
 The gang originally focused primarily on business robberies and drug dealing.
 In 1995, another local youth known as Tanna came up with the name "PDC", meaning "Peel Dem Crew" or "Pil Dem Crew".
 "Peel Dem" was Jamaican street slang for robbing or ripping people off.
 The PDC continued Brixtons longtime rivalry with neighbouring Peckham by committing robberies in the area, causing conflict with local gang Peckham Boys.
 The gang became known for "steaming", the act of rushing into banks, stores, or trains and taking money from the till, passengers, or anything they could grab.

 The gang grew through the 1990s and began to control much of crack cocaine dealing in South London.
 The gang grew to cover not only Brixton, but Kennington and parts of Stockwell.
 The gang generated conflicts with local Jamaican-led gangs in the areas.

 Jaja Soze, the boss of PDC, ironically referred to himself as the 'boss of bosses' as a nod to the mafia title.
-In 2002, the police began an undercover surveillance operation that would lead to the imprisonment of various PDC leaders and gang members, including Kojo Cole (caught buying drugs) and his younger brothers Byron (also known as Ribz), who was sentenced to 21 months detention in YOI, and Errol (also known as Skippy), who was sentenced to custody.
-Three of the original founders of the gang, Nathan Cross, Simon Maitland, and Jaja Soze, were also arrested for supply related offences and all were sentenced to over three years in jail.
+In 2002, the police began an undercover surveillance operation that would lead to the imprisonment of various PDC leaders and gang members, including Kojo (caught buying drugs) and his younger brothers Byron (also known as Ribz), who was sentenced to 21 months detention in YOI, and Errol (also known as Skippy), who was sentenced to custody.
+Three of the original founders of the gang, Nathan, Simon, and Jaja Soze, were also arrested for supply related and firearms offences and all were sentenced to over three years in jail.